tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     WILL CREATE ANY WARRANTY REGARDING ANY OF THE TIGRIS DATA ENTITIES OR THE TIGRIS OBJECT STORAGE SERVICE THAT IS NOT EXPRESSLY STATED IN THIS AGREEMENT.
-TIGRIS DATA IS NOT RESPONSIBLE FOR ANY DAMAGE THAT MAY RESULT FROM THE TIGRIS OBJECT STORAGE SERVICE OR USER’S (OR ANY END USER’S) DEALING WITH ANY OTHER SERVICE USER.
-USER UNDERSTANDS AND AGREES THAT USER (AND ALL END USERS) USE ANY PORTION OF THE TIGRIS OBJECT STORAGE SERVICE AT USER’S OWN DISCRETION AND RISK, AND THAT TIGRIS DATA IS NOT RESPONSIBLE FOR ANY DAMAGE TO USER’S (OR ANY END USER’S) PROPERTY (INCLUDING YOUR COMPUTER SYSTEM OR MOBILE DEVICE USED IN CONNECTION WITH THE TIGRIS OBJECT STORAGE SERVICE) OR ANY LOSS OF DATA, MATERIALS OR INFORMATION, INCLUDING CUSTOMER CONTENT.
+TIGRIS DATA IS NOT RESPONSIBLE FOR ANY DAMAGE THAT MAY RESULT FROM THE TIGRIS OBJECT STORAGE SERVICE OR USER'S (OR ANY END USER'S) DEALING WITH ANY OTHER SERVICE USER.
+USER UNDERSTANDS AND AGREES THAT USER (AND ALL END USERS) USE ANY PORTION OF THE TIGRIS OBJECT STORAGE SERVICE AT USER'S OWN DISCRETION AND RISK, AND THAT TIGRIS DATA IS NOT RESPONSIBLE FOR ANY DAMAGE TO USER'S (OR ANY END USER'S) PROPERTY (INCLUDING YOUR COMPUTER SYSTEM OR MOBILE DEVICE USED IN CONNECTION WITH THE TIGRIS OBJECT STORAGE SERVICE) OR ANY LOSS OF DATA, MATERIALS OR INFORMATION, INCLUDING CUSTOMER CONTENT.